 Water and sewer service rates are established to provide sufficient funds to recover operating costs and debt service relating to the water supply and sanitary sewer systems.
-Water and sewer revenues are recognized as water is delivered to the system.
+Metered water and sewer revenues are invoiced and recognized as customers utilize water.
+Revenue generated for which customers have not been invoiced is estimated based on past billings and recorded as unbilled revenue.